Create a Smooth Scrolling Anchor for Better Navigation

 Why Smooth Scrolling Improves UX (When Done Right)

-/* Global smooth scroll */
+/* Global smooth scrolling */

 html { scroll-behavior: smooth; }